Vanille-N/sorts_visualization/README.md

 When `Start` is pressed, the app generates a list according to the distribution settings, then shuffles it according to the scramble settings.
 Sorting begins immediately afterwards.

 It is impossible to change settings during sorting.
 Future versions may allow changing the delay only. `Abort` terminates the running procedure and is not recoverable (implemented with a macro that inserts conditionnal returns in key places of the sorting functions). `Pause` merely calls an infinite loop of interface refresh with a priority higher than the sorting algorithm, thus you should expect no less CPU usage when pausing than when running. (`Abort` however is expected to reduce to (almost) 0 the CPU usage)

-Memory usage has been detected to unexpectedly increase during execution, this matter will be looked into.

 Three LCD displays record the number of calls to the compare, read, and write functions.